 Life Jacket Loaner Program

-In partnership with the Washington Drowning Prevention Network, the State Parks Boating Program provides life jackets through a free statewide life jacket loaner program.
+In partnership with the Washington Drowning Prevention Network, the State Parks Boating Program facilitates a statewide life jacket loaner program.

 Life jacket loaner stations are located at marinas, near boat ramps or paddlecraft launch sites and at various state parks.

-Borrow a life jacket at any of the 180+ free life jacket loaner stations statewide.
-Use the interactive map below to find a loaner station near you, or view a detailed list of all the life jacket loaner sites (PDF).
+Use the interactive map below to find one of the 180 life jacket loaner stations near you, or view a detailed list of all the life jacket loaner sites (PDF).

-If you’re not near a loaner site, contact the local sheriff or police department as they may have life jackets to loan.
+If you don’t find a loaner site near you, contact the local sheriff or police department.
+They may have life jackets available.